cssninjaStudio/tairo/layers/documentation/content/documentation/60.reference/2.forms/autocomplete.md

 title: Disabled
 demo: '#examples/autocomplete/disabled.vue'
 ---
-Autocompletes can be disabled using the `disabled` prop.
+Autocomplete can be disabled using the `disabled` prop.
 ::